Andover Public Schools: Student Services

 Bridge Autism Program

 The Bridge program utilizes the principles of Applied Behavior Analysis (ABA) in the development of individualized programming for students.
-The program utilizes a variety of teaching formats including 1:1, 1:2 and small group instruction.
-Our evidence-based instructional strategies include, but are not limited to, discrete trial training (DTT), natural environment training (NET), antecedent based interventions, functional communication, modeling, positive behavior support, errorless learning, data driven behavior plans, social skills training and task analysis of complex skills.
+Teaching formats can involve 1:1, 1:2, and/or small group instruction.
+Evidence-based instructional strategies include, but are not limited to, discrete trial training (DTT), natural environment training (NET), antecedent based interventions, functional communication, modeling, positive behavior support, errorless learning, data driven behavior plans, social skills training, and task analysis of complex skills.
+Program components include academics and functional academics, daily/independent living skills, peer mentoring, and travel training.

 Excel Program

-The Excel program is available for grades K-5 at High Plain Elementary School, grades 6-8 at Wood Hill Middle School, and Andover High School.
+The Excel program is located at High Plain Elementary School (K-5), Wood Hill Middle School (6-8), and Andover High School (9-12).

 Language-Based Learning Disability Program

-The Language-Based Program is available for grades 2-12 at Bancroft Elementary School, Doherty Middle School, and Andover High School.
+The Language-Based Learning Disability program is located at Bancroft Elementary School (2-5), Doherty Middle School (6-8), and Andover High School (9-12).

 Sail

-The SAIL model is available at the elementary schools.
-The SAIL program is available at Wood Hill Middle School and Andover High School.
+The SAIL program is located at Wood Hill Middle School (6-8) and Andover High School (9-12).

 Transition Opportunities Program (TOP)

-The Transition Opportunities Program is a collaboration between Andover and North Andover Public Schools.
-TOP provides transition services to post-high school students between the ages of 18-22.
-Students in the program have not received a high school diploma or have yet to meet their transition goals.
-Through a Person Centered Planning model and collaboration with community based resources, TOP will work to develop skills that meet the student's individualized goals around independent living, travel training and vocational development.
+This program is a partnership between Andover Public and North Andover Public Schools.
+Students from both communities attend together.
+TOP provides transition services to post-high school students between the ages of 18-22 who have not met the graduation requirements or accepted their diploma.
+Through a Person Centered Planning model and collaboration with community based resources and state agencies, TOP develops skills that meet the student's individualized goals around independent living, travel training and vocational development.
+Students may have the opportunity to have internships or jobs and participate in activities and courses at a local community college.